 Let’s break down the WHO’s contact tracing steps and how to execute them on a construction site:

 Use a daily communication platform to ask critical protocol questions about your teams.
-Using a cloud-based platform like Axon, allows everyone to submit answers from their own devices to stay in accordance with social distancing.
-Within Axon, you can customize questions to ask your foreman such as:
+Using a construction workforce management software platform like Eyrus, allows everyone to submit answers from their own devices to stay in accordance with social distancing.
+Within Eyrus, you can customize questions to ask your foreman such as:

 Tracking solutions such as Apex, give you the power to create zones on site in order to see attendance activity per zone.
 Using this data, you can easily see who else was working in the same zones the infected person was in at that time.
 This feature also allows you to set density parameters so if a zone gets too crowded for necessary social distancing, you will be alerted.

 Once you have your list established of potential contacts, it’s your responsibility to make sure those people are aware of the situation so they can take the appropriate next steps set forth by your action plan.